 The essence of the Apollo missions was not about science.
 Nor was is about rocketry or lunar geology or technology.
 If it was, all this could have been accomplished by merely sending probes and rovers.
 But Apollo was about putting people on another world.

 Apollo was about achieving a feat of human exploration and adventure.
-It was putting a human being across a new frontier.
+It was putting a few human beings across a new frontier.
 It is sending one of our own kind to a new place for the first time because it is there and because we can.
 The widespread excitement caused by Neil Armstrong and Buzz Aldrin excursioning on the moon was because they were people.
-It was easy to imagine what it was like for them, and then think: maybe, in the future, I, or my children could do that too?
+We could imagine what it was like for them, and then think: maybe, in the future, I, or my children could do that too?

 So the primary value is humanity.
 The secondary values are the technical ones.
-Incidentally, when the primary value is fulfilled, the secondary values are also fulfilled along the way—much great science and engineering came out of Apollo, and much great construction and fabrication comes out of Tom Sachs studio.
+Incidentally, when the primary value is fulfilled, the secondary values are also fulfilled along the way.
+Much great science and engineering came out of Apollo, and much great construction and fabrication comes out of the Tom Sachs studio.
 One can even argue that the secondary pursuits are even more productive thanks to the primary ones.
-Dealing with the human element forces solutions to a more challenging problem, it increases lateral innovation, and it magnifies the audience of people who care about the outcome.
+Dealing with the human element forces solutions to a more challenging problem, it may increase innovation, and it magnifies the audience of people who care about the outcome.
 It is in our human nature to care more about the humans than the robots.

-One of the more peculiar segments from the Europa Mission was “Indoctrination”.
-Upon landing on the surface of this new world, the astronauts and ground crew performed an esoteric ritual, something like a sacred or religious observance.
-There was meditation, recitation and even ingestion of some colored liquid, accompanied perhaps (I couldn’t quite tell from the audience section at mission control) with some sort of pharmaceutical.
+One of the more peculiar segments from the Europa Mission was "Indoctrination".
+This took place upon landing on the surface of this new world.
+The astronauts and ground crew performed an esoteric ritual, something like a sacred or religious observance.
+There was meditation, recitation and even ingestion of some colored liquid, accompanied perhaps (I couldn't quite tell from the audience section at mission control) by some sort of pharmaceutical.

 Yeah, yeah, yeah, I thought.
-This is all nice and edgy, even down to the inverted pentagram emblem on the module housing—cute touch.
-At the time I thought this was pure artistic embellishment, a Sachsian addition to make a point about neocolonialism or something like that.
+This is all nice and edgy, even down to the inverted pentagram emblem on the module housing – cute touch.
+At the time I thought the inclusion of all this was pure artistic embellishment, a Sachsian addition to make a point about neocolonialism or something like that.
 I thought it was a farce.